About Scarlet Hope

 89% of women who work in adult entertainment want to leave the industry, but on average a woman will leave and return seven times before she leaves for good.
 To break that cycle, Scarlet Hope works to share the hope of the gospel with women and to give them the resources they need to make that change.
 With that goal in mind, Scarlet Hope has three main areas of ministry: Outreach, Career Development, and Operations.

-The role is for someone who is relational, spiritually mature, resilient, tough-minded, intrepid, is passionate about restoring dignity to women, and is competent in administration and other operational skills.
-This is a good role for someone who is pursuing a career in ministry, missions, counseling, Christian formation, discipleship, social work, case management, or mercy ministries.
+This role is for someone who is organized, a self-starter, competent in administrative skills, has excellent communication skills, empathetic, is passionate about restoring dignity to women, and willing to ask questions.
+This is a good role for someone who is interested in pursuing a career in non-profit work, ministry, missions, social work, case management, drug recovery, or mercy ministries.